-In an environment where diversity flourishes and inclusion is core to the corporate culture, all individuals can bring their true selves to work.
-A diverse workforce means that an organization has access to an abundance of experiences, perspectives, and opinions that enrich their decision-making, increase understanding of their customers and society, and ignite innovation.
-Employees feel valued, empowered, and energized – resulting in higher commitment, performance, and fun at work.
-It is in this melting pot of points of view that the true power and advantage of a diverse and inclusive business comes to life.
+In an environment where diversity flourishes and inclusion is core to the corporate culture all individuals can bring their true selves to work.
+A diverse workforce means that an organization has access to an abundance of experiences, perspectives and opinions that enrich their decision making, increases understanding of their customers and society and ignites innovation.
+Employees feel valued, empowered and energized – resulting in higher commitment, performance and fun at work.
+It is in this melting pot of points of views that all that the true power and advantage of a diverse and inclusive business comes to life.

 Today’s organizations recognize the power that lies in diversity and inclusion and have set up D&I programs and initiatives.
 Others are in the process of entering into their diversity journey.

 Amrop’s “Diversity Journey Program” supports our clients in building a focused roadmap to move towards increased diversity and anchor inclusiveness as a core aspect of their organizational culture.
-And it evaluates and re-energizes their existing initiatives to move the organization to the next level.
+And it includes evaluating and re-energizing their existing initiatives to move the organization to the next level.

-As diversity is defined by the context and inclusion results from the interaction of context and individuals, our “Diversity Journey Program” always considers both aspects – the individual and the organizational.
+As diversity is defined by the interaction of organizational context and individuals, our “Diversity Journey Program” always considers both aspects – the individual and the organizational.

 “Amrop’s Diversity Journey” is a modular and highly customized program, bespoke and to your needs.

-The New Shape of Work: Why the Only Way Up is No Longer Up
+The New Shape of Work: Only Way Up is No Longer Up

 Any credible career should follow an uninterrupted, upward trajectory, or so the assumption goes.
 Many hiring organizations, executive search firms and leadership candidates still exercise this kind of ‘up or out’ thinking.
 Yet a growing number of successful executives are seriously questioning What’s Next.